Silly-Katz/WHSTechNotes/journal.md

 # December 16, 2024
 Yes, I'm super excited and definitely looking forward for the winter break.
 I just hope I can catch up on my sleeping schedule and spend time with my friends and family.

+# January 08, 2025
+1. Lookng back, I will say I liked doing Code Combat.
+It was pretty entertaining because of the visuals and I feel like more of that would help things stick.
+It was a good started to jump into coding and it basically explained the functions pretty clearly.
+2. Honestly more projects that engage.
+I know I didn't participate in them because I am doing something apart, but I feel like projects that can bring everyone together to working would be cool.
+3. I haven't felt that strong liking for coding but it is something cool and I know that it can be useful for future interests I build upon.
+A certification in Python which is something I am currently working on is something I'd like to obtain with hard work and dedication.
+It is just so many words and lots to process which kind of throws me back but I know with time and patience I can get it if possible.